Improve your soccer team’s tactical and technical skills in Spain!

 - Putting those skills and abilities into action by playing friendly scrimmages against local youth soccer teams.

-- Learning from the best by attending live training sessions of Seville’s professional soccer teams and meeting some of their players in person.
+- Learning from the best by attending live training sessions of Sevilla’s professional soccer teams and meeting some of their players in person.

 Exploring Spain: Cultural Activities and Spanish Classes (Optional)

 - Going on guided tours of Sevilla’s world-class attractions, such as the Royal Alcázar, the Cathedral of Sevilla, and Barrio Santa Cruz.

 - Immersing themselves in the Spanish culture by taking Spanish cooking or flamenco classes.

 - Developing their Spanish language skills and knowledge with interactive, engaging Spanish classes taught by native speakers.

 Making Memories: Social and Recreational Activities (Optional)